INDePeNDeNCE DaY 2026...

 I was born in a US Army base hospital in Hakata, Fukuoka Japan at the tail end of the Korean War.
 My Dad was stationed with the Fifth Air Force.
 My Mom was Japanese and the personal assistant of the Base Commander.
 I was always taught to respect the flag and what it stood for.

 I remain an American patriot.
 Being a patriot does not mean one knows better than everyone else.
 Being a patriot means one knows what one believes in.
 What one will sacrifice for.
-Better to mind one's own business and behave as a grateful guest should.
+Better to mind one's own business and behave as a grateful guest should when away from home.

-There are other far better developed and modernized cities scattered all around East Asia.
+There are many other well developed and modernized cities scattered all around East Asia.
 Some are socialist others are not.
 No one seems to care about ideology when it comes to making everything run smoothly.
-You won't hear anything about free buses and government grocers.
+You won't hear claptrap about free buses and government grocers.
 Nor will you hear it advocated to eat the rich.
-Its all one big silly Jacobin fantasy spun by academics and professional parasites.
-They are more concerned with building modern metropoles ranther than ideological hives.
+Its all one big silly Jacobin fantasy spun by academics and paid political parasites.
+In Asia, they are more concerned with building modern metropoles rather than ideological hive nests.

 The vast majority of MSM and various paid talking heads who claim to know about China and Asia are talking straight out of their master's asses.